srct/srctweb/README.md

 ---

+TODO Re: OpenHatch:

+* Make mobile friendly at least kinda
+* Improve top left title.
+Is hacked together with a visibility: hidden div and uses way more space than it needs

 **S**tudent - **R**un **C**omputing and **T**echnology (*SRCT*, pronounced "circuit") is a student organization at George Mason University which enhances student computing at Mason.
 SRCT establishes and maintains systems which provide specific services for Mason's community.